October 1, 2017

 From the nurse’s office

-Nurse Sharon Miller also asks parents who haven’t completed the student emergency form to please get that in ASAP.
+Nurse Sharon Miller is asking parents who haven’t completed their student emergency form to please get that in to her ASAP.
+You can email or drop it by the front desk.

 An easy way to support Arcadia:

 When you shop using Arcadia’s AmazonSmile link, you’ll have the exact same shopping experience as Amazon.com with the added bonus that Amazon will donate 0.5% of the purchase price of eligible products to Arcadia.
-On your first visit to AmazonSmile, select Arcadia or use this link to receive donations from purchases BEFORE you begin shopping.
-Amazon will remember your selection on future visits, and then every eligible purchase you make at will result in a donation.
+On your first visit to AmazonSmile, select Arcadia (or use this link) to arrange for donations from purchases BEFORE you begin shopping.
+Amazon will remember your selection on future visits, and then every eligible purchase you make at Amazon Smile will result in a donation to Arcadia.
 You can change your charity at any time by selecting “Change your Charity” in “Your Account.”

 (If the link above doesn’t work for you, try this one!)